Dun & Bradstreet: 19th century

 Dun & Bradstreet traces its history to July 20, 1841, with formation of The Mercantile Agency in New York City by Lewis Tappan.
 Recognizing the need for a centralized credit reporting system, Tappan formed the company to create a network of correspondents who would provide reliable, objective credit information to subscribers.
 As an advocate for civil rights, Tappan used his abolitionist connections to expand and update the company's credit information.

 Despite accusations of personal privacy invasion, by 1844 the Mercantile Agency had over 280 clients.
 The agency continued to expand, opening offices in Boston, Philadelphia, and Baltimore.
-By 1849, Tappan retired, allowing Benjamin Douglass to take over the booming business.
+By 1849, Tappan retired, allowing Benjamin Douglass to take over the growing business.

 In 1859, Douglass transferred the company to Robert Graham Dun, who immediately changed the firm's name to R. G. Dun & Company.
 Over the next 40 years, Graham Dun continued to expand the business across international boundaries.

 20th century

-In March 1933, R. G. Dun & Company merged with competitor John M. Bradstreet to form today's Dun & Bradstreet.
+In March 1933, R. G. Dun & Company merged with competitor John M. Bradstreet to form Dun & Bradstreet.
 The merger was engineered by Dun's CEO, Arthur Whiteside.
 Whiteside's successor, J. Wilson Newman, worked to extend the company's range of products and services, expanding the company dramatically during the 1960s by engineering ways to apply new technologies to evolving operations.

-Moody's, a credit reporting agency, was acquired by Dun & Bradstreet in 1962.
-The Dun & Bradstreet Data Universal Numbering System (D&B D-U-N-S Number) was invented in 1963.
-Other companies acquired during this time included R.H.
+Moody's credit reporting agency was acquired by Dun & Bradstreet in 1962.
+The Dun & Bradstreet Data Universal Numbering System (D&B D-U-N-S Number) was devised in 1963.

+Other companies acquired during the 1960s and 1970s included yellow pages creator R.H.
 Donnelley, Official Airline Guides, Thomas Y. Crowell Co., Funk & Wagnalls, Technical Publishing, McCormack & Dodge, and Corinthian Broadcasting, all since divested.

 In 1986, Dun & Bradstreet acquired the education data company Market Data Retrieval (MDR).
 That year, Dun & Bradstreet sold Technical Publishing to Cahners Publishing.

 In 1996, the company restructured, creating three entities: Dun & Bradstreet, Nielsen, and the Cognizant Corporation.
 Cognizant Corporation included Nielsen TV Ratings, Gartner Group, Clarke-O'Neill, Erisco, and several other lesser known entities.
-In 1999, Cognizant Corporation spun off Nielsen TV Ratings and shortly thereafter divested all its holdings, emerging as IMS Health.
-IMS Health continued to hold its prize incubator company that is today known as Cognizant Corporation.

-On July 1, 1998, Dun & Bradstreet split into two companies, one assuming the Dun & Bradstreet name while the other adopted the R.H.
-Donnelley name.
+In June 1998, Dex One was formed as spin-off transaction from Dun & Bradstreet Corporation.
+That July 1, Dun & Bradstreet split into two companies, one assuming the Dun & Bradstreet name while the other adopted R.H.
+Donnelley as its name.

+In 1999, Cognizant Corporation spun off Nielsen TV Ratings, then divested its holdings, to rebrand as IMS Health.
+IMS Health continued with its holding company, later known as Cognizant.